nextleap-project/countermitm/source/new.rst

 Now she needs to inform the group that Bob should be added.
 Bob needs to confirm everything worked:

 a.
-Alice broadcasts an encrypted "vg-member-added" message to all members of ``GROUP`` (including Bob), gossiping the Autocrypt keys of all members (including Bob).
+Alice broadcasts an encrypted "vg-member-setup" message to all members of ``GROUP`` (including Bob), gossiping the Autocrypt keys of all members (including Bob).

 b.
-Bob receives the encrypted "vg-member-added" message.
+Bob receives the encrypted "vg-member-setup" message.
    Bob's device verifies:

      * The encryption and Alices signature are intact.